 You can contact law enforcement or the State Attorney’s Office and ask them to prosecute the abuser.
 It is a crime to violate an injunction.

-Most counties have local domestic violence shelters.
-Domestic violence shelters have staff members, called advocates, that will support you through the court process.
-Many domestic violence shelters also offer counseling, housing, and other services.
+Most counties have local domestic violence agencies.
+Domestic violence agencies have staff members, called advocates, that will support you through the court process.
+Many domestic violence agencies also offer counseling, housing, and other services.

 What to Consider Before Taking Action?